mike-matera/cloud-linux/cis-191/labs/disaster_recovery.md

 # sudo reboot
 ```

 You are now stuck without GRUB.
-Because there's nothing in the MBR VMWare will no longer be able to boot your hard disk.
+Because there's nothing in the MBR VirtualBox will no longer be able to boot your hard disk.
 Now connect the ISO image to boot Ubuntu Desktop.

 ### Step 3: Boot onto the LiveCD

 You can use the Ubuntu Desktop LiveCD to rescue your system.
-If VMware found your CD it should boot into this menu:
+If VirtualBox found your CD it should boot into this menu:

 ![image](../images/select_try_ubuntu_to_start.jpg)